How Much Did MySQL Raise?

 Funding & Key Investors

-MySQL, a prominent player in the database management sector, has secured substantial capital, with its total funding reaching $37.9M.
-The company recently experienced a significant strategic investment of $18.4M, underscoring its continued growth and market relevance.
+MySQL, a prominent player in the open-source relational database management system sector, has secured significant capital, with its total funding reaching $37.9M.
+The company recently announced a {{recentFundingContext}} round, underscoring its ongoing strategic importance in the enterprise technology landscape.
+This latest financial infusion follows a history of substantial investment, positioning MySQL for continued development and market expansion.

 What is MySQL?